kevkrj/Sudoku/README.md

 This script will
-  take a screenshot of a Sudoku puzzle, convert the screenshot into an image that is easy for OCR to read, parse out images of the specific cells read those parsed images solve the sudoku puzzle using a backtracking algorithm solve the puzzle in the online game
+  take a screenshot of a Sudoku puzzle, convert the screenshot into an image that is easy for OCR to read, parse out images of the specific cells, read those parsed images, solve the sudoku puzzle using a backtracking algorithm, solve the puzzle in the online game.

 Works with NYT puzzle and others but not all sudoku puzzles are easy for OCR to read and those won't work since they can't be read in with 100% accuracy (looking at you https://websudoku.com/)